 Through hundreds of available majors, students easily find the right program for them at the University of Cincinnati.
 The public college has an urban-like atmosphere with close proximity to major airports, event centers, and sports arenas.
 The school is renowned for having an exceptional nursing department with the honor of developing the first live polio vaccine in the 1960s.

 14. Vanderbilt University

-As one of the top ranked graduate schools in nursing, the specialized training and clinical-care setting prepares a candidate for the demanding world of nursing and patient care.
+As one of the top-ranked graduate schools in nursing, the specialized training, and clinical-care setting prepare a candidate for the demanding world of nursing and patient care.
 The faculty and curriculum are also designed to offer advanced techniques and innovative teaching styles that draw from and are informed by research-based and theoretical sources.
-With its accreditation, level of educational learning and placement, this program is one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, this program is one of the best online nurse-midwifery programs.

 15. Baylor University

 Baylor University’s online DNP with a Nurse-Midwifery track prepares nursing students for patient care that is both women-centered and holistic across ages and circumstances.
 The program focuses on diversity and service while providing clinical experience in nurse-midwifery practice for vulnerable populations.
 The program is focused on supporting the needs of actively practicing and trained Registered Nurses (RNs).
 Entrance is not designed to require roadblocks, so they do not require a GRE or GMAT test score.
 The program is ranked in the top 10 Nurse Midwifery Programs.

 The program is ACME-accredited, CCNE-accredited, and is listed on U.S. News & World Report.
 The online coursework offers flexibility and learning opportunities for nursing students across the US with on-campus immersions.
 With its accreditation, level of educational learning, and placement, Baylor University supports one of the best online nurse-midwifery programs.